Chart Color Schemes

 Household Composition

-Maryborough Surrounds features high concentrations of lone person households, with a fairly typical median household size
+Maryborough Surrounds features high concentrations of lone person households, with a lower-than-average median household size

-Family households account for 63.9% of all households, including 20.8% couples with children, 31.6% couples without children, and 10.2% single parent families.
+Family households make up 63.9% of all households, including 20.8% couples with children, 31.6% couples without children, and 10.2% single parent families.
 Non-family households constitute the remaining 36.1%, with lone person households at 34.0% and group households comprising 2.4% of the total.
-The median household size is 2.2 people, which aligns with the average for the Rest of Vic.
+The median household size is 2.2 people, which is smaller than the Rest of Vic. average of 2.4.

 Frequently Asked Questions - Households